Warning Signs of an Aging Timing Belt

 - You notice your vehicle is performing poorly, and you don’t have good fuel efficiency as you once did

-It is always a good idea to know what to be on the lookout for when you have a part going bad; your timing belt isn’t the exception.
+It is always a good idea to know what to be on the lookout for when you have a part going bad; your timing belt isn’t an exception.
 If you notice any of these warning signs of an aging timing belt, you want to get it replaced immediately.

 If you are in need of a timing belt replacement, we invite you to bring your vehicle to our auto repair shop today!